pangenome/odgi/docs/rst/commands/odgi_groom.rst

 ----------------------

 | **-P, --progress**
-| Display progress of the grooming to stderr.
+| Write the current progress to stderr.

 Program Information
 -------------------